scale-it/algo-builder/examples/trampoline/README.md

 ## Setup

 Please follow the [setup](../README.md) instructions to install dependencies and update the config.
-This example is using TEAL, so make sure to follow the Python3 setup described above.
+This example is using PyTEAL, so make sure to follow the Python3 setup described above.
+If you run the file fundApplication.py, it will generate two file TEAL approval.teal and clear.teal

 ## Run
 ```
 yarn run algob deploy
 yarn run algob run scripts/run/create-fund-app.js